Trigger warning: This article contains themes of abuse.

-If spending time with your partner feels like it drains everything out of you, you might be in a toxic relationship.
-But it's not always that easy to tell when you're in a relationship that's toxic versus one that's going through a rough patch.
+If spending time with your partner feels like it drains, upsets or hurts you, you might be in a toxic relationship.
+However, it's not always that easy to tell when you're in a relationship that's toxic versus one that's going through a rough patch — especially if you're in love and have rose tinted vision.
 We talked to two relationship experts about how to identify a toxic relationship, and what to do if you’re in one.

 Julie Schwartz Gottman, PhD, a clinical psychologist and the co-author of Eight Dates: Essential Conversations For A Lifetime Of Love, defines a toxic relationship as “one that makes you feel worse about yourself.”
 She adds, “Not only that, but it may also be one that evokes fear in you, for either yourself or your children.”

 If a relationship is abusive — verbally, emotionally, or physically — then it’s toxic, Dr. Gottman says, but there are also relationships that are toxic but not abusive.
 She gives two examples: one in which a partner has a sex addiction, repeatedly cheats on their partner, and is unwilling to get help and one in which a partner has a drug addiction and is spending all the couple’s shared savings, putting them into bankruptcy.
 “Those are toxic relationships, but they’re not necessarily abusive,” she explains.

 Andrea Syrtash, relationship expert and author of He’s Just Not Your Type (And That’s A Good Thing): How To Find Love Where You Least Expect It, has a similar definition.
 She says a toxic relationship is “one that feels unstable, draining and/or constantly combative (emotionally and in some cases, physically).”
 She adds, “Relationships should generally bring out our best, but a toxic relationship does the opposite.
 People tend to undermine each other in a toxic relationship.”